x0r2d2/openvpn-xor/README.md

 ```
 scramble obfuscate yourpassword
 ```
-(password can be generated with "openssl rand -base64 24")
+*password can be generated with "openssl rand -base64 24*

 5. Restart the openvpn